maha-hajja/conduit-connector-cassandra/README.md

 | `auth.basic.username` | Username, required only if `basic` auth mechanism is used. | false     |          |
 | `auth.basic.password` | Password, required only if `basic` auth mechanism is used. | false     |          |

+### Table name
+If a record contains a `cassandra.table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
+Thus, a Destination can support multiple tables in a single connector.

 ## Example pipeline configuration file
 ```yaml